ymtuan/NTU-2025-Fall-DLCV/README.md

 Note that you should replace `<username>` with your own GitHub username.

 # Submission Rules
 ### Deadline
 2025/11/12 (Wed.)
 23:59

 ### Packages
 This homework should be done using python3.10.
 For a list of packages you are allowed to import in this assignment, please refer to the slide P.45 and P.46.
+You can run the following command to install all the packages listed in the requirements_p1.txt and requirements_p2.txt:

+Packages for Problem 1

+    pip3 install -r requirements_p1.txt

+Packages for Problem 2

+    pip3 install -r requirements_p2.txt

 TAs will run the P1 and P2 in two different environments, please implement the homework with two different environments to avoid package conflict.